gregorybchris/zhed/README.md

 ### `zhed play`

-Play a level in the terminal
+Play a level in the terminal.

 ```bash
 zhed play 10